christophe-gouel/RECS/README.md

     where `/usr/bin/python2.7` should be replaced by the address of your Python 2.7.X interpreter.

+	Alternatively, if your Python distribution is Anaconda, you can create from RECS folder the virtual environment by

+		conda create -p ./Python/PythonVirtualEnv python=2.7 numpy PyYAML sympy==0.7.2

 * Install them in your default Python installation (recommended only if you do not use Python otherwise).
 In this case, just type